Charlotte Brontë: Cowan Bridge

 In August 1824, Patrick sent Maria, Elizabeth, Charlotte, and Emily to the Clergy Daughters' School at Cowan Bridge in Lancashire.
 The sisters were aged ten, nine, eight and five respectively, and had previously had no formal education.
 Charlotte's school report mentions that the eight-year old Charlotte "writes indifferently" and "knows nothing of grammar, geography, history, or accomplishments", although she is "altogether clever of her age".

 Conditions at the school were harsh, with insanitary conditions, poor food and frequent outbreaks of disease, and in 1825, after an outbreak of typhus, Charlotte's two elder sisters both fell ill and subsequently died at home.
-Charlotte later maintained that conditions at the school had permanently affected her own health and physical development (she was of slight build and was less than 5 ft tall).
+Charlotte later maintained that conditions at the school had permanently affected her own health and physical development (she was of slight build and was less than 5 ft tall, with very poor eyesight).
 After the deaths of Maria and Elizabeth, Patrick removed Charlotte and Emily from the school and arranged for them to be taught at home.
-Charlotte was greatly affected by the deaths of her older sisters, and later used Cowan Bridge as the model for Lowood School in Jane Eyre, which is similarly affected by tuberculosis and typhus exacerbated by the poor conditions.
-The headmaster of Cowan Bridge School, the Reverend William Carus-Wilson, was represented by Charlotte in her portrait of Mr Brocklehurst, the headmaster of Lowood, a depiction that later prompted Carus-Wilson to threaten to sue for libel.
+Charlotte was greatly affected by the deaths of her older sisters, and later used Cowan Bridge as the model for Lowood School in Jane Eyre, which is similarly subject to outbreaks of tuberculosis and typhus exacerbated by the poor conditions.
+The headmaster of Cowan Bridge School, the Reverend William Carus Wilson, was represented by Charlotte in her portrait of Mr Brocklehurst, the headmaster of Lowood, a depiction that later prompted Carus Wilson to threaten to sue for libel.